Ashley-Gibson/personal-website-web/docs/README.md

 List of all previous Education Institutions in a table.
 Clicking on an Institution shows a popup with info about the Institution and my degree.

-#### Certifications Page
+#### Interests Page

-Utilises Certifications Controller.
+Utilises Interests Controller.

-List of all Certifications gained in a table.
-Clicking on a Certification shows a popup with info about the Certification and knowledge learnt.
+Page of all Interests.
+Clicking on an Interest shows a popup with info about the Interest.

-Could link this to the Previous Employers functionality if certifications were gained from an employer instead of my own free time?

 ## API Data Storage